2020 Polar Roll Fat Bike Race – Incident and Emergency Plan

 Date: February 14-16th, 2020

 Venue: Marquette County, Michigan.
 Long Race starts in downtown Marquette, Michigan and ends at the Ishpeming High School in Ishpeming, Michigan.
-Short Race will start and end at the Ishpeming High School in Ishpeming, Wisconsin.
+Short Race will start and end at the Ishpeming High School.

 Both races will start in downtown Ishpeming from the Ishpeming High School and finish back at the high school.